Illinois Compiled Statutes

 extraction system or equivalent and the concentrated wastes of the

 subsequent extraction cycles or equivalent in a facility for reprocessing

 irradiated reactor fuel and shall include spent fuel assemblies prior to

-(d) In making its determination, the Commission shall attach primary
+(d) In making its determination under subsection (b) of this Section, the Commission shall attach primary

 weight to the cost or cost savings to the customers of the utility.
 The

 Commission may consider any or all factors which will or may affect such

 cost or cost savings, including the public utility's engineering judgment regarding the materials used for construction.

 (e) The Commission may issue a temporary certificate which shall remain